Paid Media on Social and Mobile with Greg Johns

 New data mining technology is even enabling advertisers to correlate behavior online and in physical stores.
 But in all cases, use caution, Greg advises.
 “When used for good, targeting is capable of providing value to customers,” he says.
 “But we need to be introspective about our behavior.”

-Image: Greg Johns with wife and VP at Collective Erica Johns at the Mobile Media Summit in Beverly Hills, California
+Image: Greg Johns with wife Erica Johns at the Mobile Media Summit in Beverly Hills, California